 CODE REDD Membership Criteria and Guiding Principles

-To join the Code REDD Platform as a REDD+ project or developer, we require that the highest available standards in the market be achieved, which today we believe include:
+To join the Code REDD Platform as a REDD+ project developer or organization, we require that the highest available standards in the market be achieved, which today we believe include:

 - Agree to and ultimately achieve VCS Validation and Verification

 - Agree to and ultimately achieve CCB Validation and Verification at Gold level

 - Obtain FSC or another valid form of SFM Certification for any Low Impact, Sustainable Timber Harvesting and ensure the BSM (Benefits Sharing Mechanism) was agreed to via a formal FPIC process

 - Document overall FPIC and Grievance Processes for Communities and other Stakeholders

 - Adhere to the Code REDD Code of Conduct and all applicable national and host-country laws